Maximize tax savings

 The employment details required to be provided are the Employee strength, Gender, Type of activities, Wages above limit and Total wages.

-Branch details such as name/premise number and address.
+Branch details such as name/premise number, LIN (Labour Identification Number) and address.

-The employer needs to select the type of business and the activities included from the drop down lists available.
+The employer needs to enter the NIC Code (National Industrial Classification) and select the nature of business and the activities included from the drop down lists available.

 The employer needs to follow the below-mentioned steps:

-After reading the manual, the employer needs to sign up on the USSP (Unified Shram Suvidha Portal) of EPFO.
 The “ESTABLISHMENT REGISTRATION” button on the homepage of the EPFO website will open the USSP sign up page.
-You will need to click the “SIGN UP” button and provide Name, Email, Mobile Number, and Verification Code and create your account.
+The employer needs to sign up on the USSP (Unified Shram Suvidha Portal) of EPFO.
+The employer needs to click the “SIGN UP” button and provide Name, Email, Mobile Number, and Verification Code to create the account.

 The employer needs to login to the USSP and select the “Registration For EPFO-ESIC” button present on the left-hand side of the screen.
 Next, select the “Apply for New Registration” button on the right side of the screen.